kifinnsson/betaflight/README.md

 Riscflight is flight controller software (firmware) used to fly multi-rotor craft and fixed wing craft.
-It is a fork of Betaflight to the Risc-V processor family, initial development is using the K210 SOC on Seeed Maix boards .
+It is a fork of Betaflight to the Risc-V processor family, initial development is using the K210 SOC on Seeed Maix boards.

-The first milestone is to simply get it building.
+The first milestone is to get it to the point that I can get a quad in the air, and hopefully some people crazy enough to test how it flys.
 I plan on keeping version numbering in parity with Betaflight.

 ## Alpha 1 - Roadmap (Initial Port)